-The only definite way to find out whether you’re having twins or other multiples is with an ultrasound scan.
+The only definite way to find out whether you’re having twins or other multiples is to have an ultrasound scan.

 The best time to have this ultrasound is at 10-12 weeks of pregnancy.
 This is when your health professional can say for sure how many fetuses, placentas and amniotic sacs there are.
-This information is important in looking after you during your pregnancy, and will also let you know if you have identical or non-identical twins.
+This information is important in looking after you during your pregnancy.
+It will also let you know if you have identical or non-identical twins.

 You can’t rely on hormone tests to find out whether you’re pregnant with twins.